fenok/react-router-typesafe-routes/README.md

 Param validation is done as part of the param parsing process, and failed param parsing can be fine-tuned to result in returning `undefined` or a fallback value, or throwing an error - and these adjustments reflect in types, too!

 Parsing, serializing, and typing are fully customizable.
-Native arrays in search strings are also supported.
+Multiple identical keys in search strings are also supported.
 By default, quotes in serialized params are omitted when it's safe to do so, which leads to cleaner URLs.

 The library doesn't restrict or alter React Router API in any way, including nested routes and relative links.
 It's also gradually adoptable.